Helen Chadwick

 Helen Chadwick (18 May 1953 – 15 March 1996) was a British sculptor, photographer and installation artist.
 In 1987, she became one of the first women artists to be nominated for the Turner Prize.
 Chadwick was known for "challenging stereotypical perceptions of the body in elegant yet unconventional forms.
-Her work draws from a range of sources, from myths to science, grappling with a plethora of unconventional, visceral materials that included chocolate, lambs tongues and rotting vegetable matter.
-Her skilled use of traditional fabrication methods and sophisticated technologies transform these unusual materials into complex installations.
+Her work draws from a range of sources, from myths to science, grappling with a plethora of unconventional, visceral materials that included chocolate, lambs' tongues and rotting vegetable matter.
+Her skilled use of traditional fabrication methods and sophisticated technologies transform these unusual materials into complex installations".
 Maureen Paley noted that "Helen was always talking about craftsmanship—a constant fount of information".
-Binary oppositions was a strong theme in Chadwick's work; seductive/repulsive, male/female, organic/man-made.
+Binary opposition was a strong theme in Chadwick's work; seductive/repulsive, male/female, organic/man-made.
 Her combinations "emphasise yet simultaneously dissolve the contrasts between them".
 Her gender representations forge a sense of ambiguity and a disquieting sexuality blurring the boundaries of ourselves as singular and stable beings."

 Early life and education

 Helen Chadwick was born on 18 May 1953 in Croydon, England.
-Her mother was a Greek refugee and her father from east London.
-Her parents met during the Second World War in Athens, Greece, and moved to live in Croydon in 1946.
+Her mother, who was Greek, met her father, who was from East London, in Athens, Greece during the Second World War, when he was serving in the British Forces there.
+When he was demobilised and returned to Britain, they continued corresponding, and Chadwick's mother eventually relocated to Britain and they got married.
+They moved to live in Croydon in 1946, where Chadwick was born.
 After Chadwick left Croydon High School, she embarked on a Fine Art Foundation course at Croydon College, then went on to study at Brighton Polytechnic (1973–76).
 She recalled, "Traditional media were never dynamic enough… right from early on in art school, I wanted to use the body to create a set of inter-relationships with the audience".
 Her degree show Domestic Sanitation (1976) consisted of her and three other women, 'wearing' latex costumes painted directly on to the skin, engaging in a satirical feminist round of cleaning and grooming.
 In 1976, Chadwick moved to Hackney and enrolled in a Masters course at Chelsea College of Art (1976–77).
 In 1977, she and two dozen other artists moved into Beck Road, Hackney, a double strip of Victorian terraces that was earmarked for demolition.
 After squatting for two years they persuaded the Inner London Education Authority to rent out, rather than demolish, the houses.
 Beck Road became a hive of home studios whose residents included Maureen Paley, Ray Walker and Genesis P-Orridge.